 I made my first trip to North Korea with YPT back in 2012.
-I had no idea what to expect but what I experienced on tour changed my perception I had of the locals and the culture.
+I had no idea what to expect but what I experienced on tour changed my perception of the people and the culture.
 In 2013 I relocated to Northeast China and started working for YPT – pioneering tours, building relationships, and supporting charity work for North Korea.
 I find it exhilarating guiding YPT groups and having a unique time with our customers which I consider myself incredibly lucky to meet from all around the world.

 Nicolas Platt – 22 – CANADA

 Born and bred in Victoria – Canada with a background in the automotive industry, I’ve always had a fascination with travel to off the beaten path locations since my visit to Chernobyl on a backpacking trip after high school.
 No place, however, had peaked my interest as much as the DPRK which culminated in June 2017 when I travelled with YPT on the epic “All Korea’s” tour spending three weeks exploring and traversing both North Korea and the Sino-Korean borderlands region in China.
 Those three weeks left me incredibly enamoured with both the people and customs of the DPRK.